 UJJAWALA: A Comprehensive Scheme for Prevention of trafficking and Rescue, Rehabilitation and Re-integration of Victims of Trafficking and Commercial Sexual Exploitation.

 Let us identify, celebrate and increase visibility of women’s achievements!
 There is a dire need for increased awareness through meaningful narratives, resources and activities to combat gender bias and discrimination.

-We cannot be complacent.
 We all should play our part in bringing gender parity.
 We wish a very Happy Women’s Day to all the ladies out there!